 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

 Each mL of ophthalmic solution contains 5 mg of moxifloxacin base.
 Nonmedicinal ingredients: boric acid, purified water, and sodium chloride.
 May also contain hydrochloric acid/sodium hydroxide to adjust pH.

 How should I use this medication?

-Moxifloxacin eye drops are usually used for a period of one week.
-Use one drop in the affected eye(s) 3 times a day while awake.
+Moxifloxacin eye drops are usually used for a period of 1 week.
+Use one drop in the affected eye(s) 3 times a day while awake, for 7 days.
 You should space the doses evenly throughout the day.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.